-This workshop will be held in conjunction with the 11th International Conference on Future Networks and Communications (FNC-2016), Montreal, Quebec, Canada on August 15-18, 2016.
+This workshop will be held in conjunction with the 12th International Conference on Future Networks and Communications (FNC-2017), Leuven, Belgium, on July 24-26, 2017.

 Software-Defined Networking (SDN) and Network Function Virtualization (NFV) are basic enablers for today's cloud network innovations.
 They decouple network functions from the physical network substrate and provide the opportunity for virtualized cloud networks and virtualized cloud network functions.
 Consequently, network overlays, Network Function Chaining (NFC), SDN cloud network federations, and NFV-based applications are a fundamental driving force for innovations in cloud environments.
 They provide opportunities for several new and optimized network services in this area and extend the flexibility of Cloud Computing (CC) in general.

 SDN and NFV are supporting todays requirements for on demand scalable networks and network functions.
 These technologies are evolving the Cloud Computing landscape with promising applications for NFV-based cloud services.
 Moreover, they further enable the deployment of completely new network functions that enable e.g. new monitoring and pricing methods or even energy efficiency for cloud networks.